AngeloGalav/iot-smart-alarm/README.md

 More information can be found in the `docs/report.pdf` file.

-Click the following link to watch a video demo of the projects features:
+Click the following link to watch a video demo of the project's features:
 [![Watch the video](https://img.youtube.com/vi/afLa9XW69rA/maxresdefault.jpg)](https://www.youtube.com/watch?v=afLa9XW69rA)
-(Ignore my thick accent/bad english in the video, I was really tired.
+(Please, ignore my thick accent/bad english in the video, I was really tired.
 I swear I speak much better normally)

 ----
 ## Setup instructions